-Annotates a single-delegate committee
+Annotates a single-delegate committee.

-All committees, with the exception of HRC and UNSC, simulated at SRMUN Atlanta 2022 are resolution writing committees that require a simple majority to pass.
-HRC is a report-writing committee that requires a majority vote.
-UNSC is subject to the P5-Veto.
+All committees, with the exception UNSC, are resolution writing committees that require a simple majority to pass.
+The UNSC is subject to the P5-Veto.

-For further assistance, please contact the Secretary-General at sg_atlanta@srmun.org.
+For further assistance, please contact the Secretary-General at sg_charlotte@srmun.org.